fabje223/bat2dat/README.md

 > performed, splitting the contributions of the CC and CV step –\>
 > format: R data.frame

+Exported data will be saved as a subfolder *Rprocessed* of the raw data folder (*path/to/data/Rprocessed*) on your local hard drive.

 ## Examples

 This is a basic example which shows you how to solve a common problem: